Isotopy and equivalence of knots in 3-manifolds: Property A of groups

 The first two relations correspond to the two twisted $I$-bundles, each of whose fundamental group is that of the Klein bottle.
 The boundary tori are generated by $\langle t_1^2,x_1\rangle$ and $\langle t_2^2,x_2\rangle$, which are then identified by $A$, giving the last two relations.
 Since $\Z^2=\langle t_1^2,x_1\rangle=\langle t_2^2,x_2\rangle$ is normal, $\Gamma$ fits into a short exact sequence:

 where the $t_i$, $i=1,2$ map to the two generators of the $\Z/2$ factors.
 As the quotient is a free product, in order to determine the conjugation action on the kernel, it is enough to know how $t_1$ and $t_2$ act.
-If we take $\{t_1^2,x_1\}$ as a basis for $\Z^2$, then clearly $t_1$ acts via the matrix while $t_2$ acts via the matrix $B_2=A^{-1}B_1A$.
+Let $T_i$ be the involution of $\Z^2$ induced by conjugation by $t_i$.
+By definition, the fact that $M$ is an Anosov double means that $T_1T_2$ is Anosov.
+In particular, since $T_1T_2$ has infinite order but $T_1$ and $T_2$ have order two, we see that $T_1$ and $T_2$ do not commute.
+If we take $\{t_1^2,x_1\}$ as a basis for $\Z^2$, then $T_1$ has matrix representation while $T_2$ has matrix representation $A^{-1}BA$, hence $BA^{-1}BA$ is an Anosov matrix.